 At Biopôle since 2014.

-The Cancer Screening Foundation of the Canton Vaud (FVDC) is mandated by the Vaud State to organise the two cantonal organised screening programmes for breast and colon cancer.
+The Fondation vaudoise pour le dépistage du cancer joined the Centre universitaire de médecine générale et santé publique, Unisanté, on 1 January 2020.
+On behalf of the State of Vaud, Unisanté now implements the cantonal breast and colon cancer screening programmes.
 The Foundation’s objective is to widen screening in the population of the canton at an early stage before symptoms are felt, thus improving the chances of curing those discovered to have cancer.

 • To organise systematic screening for the population in question in the best possible conditions using scientifically validated screening tests.